shaikhuss/ShaikHussainArshad-Naushad/README.md

 # ShaikHussainArshad-Naushad

 3D_Engine:
-A custom hybrid 2D&3D Graphics Engine from scratch with features like Lighting, Cameras, Skinned Animations by using Compute Shaders for Rendering in GPU and using my own high-performance Math, File, Iterator and Memory libraries
+A custom hybrid 2D&3D Graphics Engine using OpenGL from scratch with features like Lighting, Cameras, Skinned Animations by using Compute Shaders for Rendering in GPU and using my own high-performance Math, File, Iterator and Memory libraries